kingmolnar/DataScienceProgramming/06-Descriptive-Statistics/README.md

-# Descriptive Statistics with Pandas Data Tables
+# Session 6 :: Descriptive Statistics

+## Reading for this Session

+## Assignment 6:  HW06